First of all, I'll explain several features that stand out.

 Even though there are some problems, because the code generation is fairy easy, there is a parser generator and it runs on multiple platforms by default, I can say C# is the language for writing a compiler.
 If you are interested in creating your own programming language, I recommend you to start by implementing a LISP interpreter rather than recommending you to start by implementing a new language in the first place, for example.
 After you do that, you can easily see what the parser, the lexer and the interpreter are doing.

 Next onto the grammar, it is not currently available in printed format or something similar so if you need to know which construct creates what object, see the Coco parser specification.
-Of the specifications there are ones that don't work at present because they are not implemented yet(namely, the comprehension and interfaces).
-If you need to grasp a bit of the grammar, see the files under cloned_directory/ExpressoTest/sources/.
-Of those files there are ones that the parser can't recognize but you will find what the grammar is like.
+Of the specifications there are ones that don't work at present because they are not implemented yet(namely, the comprehension and

 For documentations, I'm writing them in Markdown in English only.
 They are located in cloned_directory/Expresso/Documentation/.